15. The Chariot- One Wing

 The Story: Building on the momentum created from last year's Shed, Title Fight's new album is as energetic and loud as you'd expect, but it's the raw emotion displayed on Floral Green that set it apart as the band's definitive album.
 While there aren't any huge singles, the album's cohesion and consistency make it an album you'll want to listen to from front to back, without having to skip any one track.

 Key Track: Have you seen the video for "Secret Society" yet?
-It's wild
+It's wild.

 The Story: From the Format to Fueled by Ramen to Glee, fun. went from generally unknown to a household name by the end of 2012.
 Powered by monster single "We are Young," Some Nights was one of the most inescapable albums of the year, and with good reason.
 Nate Ruess's lyrics are as dark as they get, yet his delivery seems to offer some hope to listeners, and beyond "We are Young," there are so many great tracks, including "Some Nights," "Carry On," and "One Foot," that easily could have been big singles. fun.'s big 2012 was important for so many reasons, but one of the biggest was that it restored some hopes that there's still a place for rock music in popular radio.